cloudmesh/cloudmesh-mpi/doc/chapters/report-mpi.md

    $ ls
    ```

-5. bibliography is managed via footnotes
+5. The Bibliography is for now managed via markdown footnotes or direct links

 # Introduction